S :Society

 Under the Yokohama Magokoro Fund, contributions (from 100 yen to the desired amount per month) are collected from employees (members) who support the fund, members recommend an organization they would like to support, and a Fund Steering Committee composed of member representatives then screens the recommended organizations and decides whether to make a donation.

 In addition to donating to various approved organizations, Yokohama Rubber also adopted a system called a "matching gift" where it contributes the same amount to the fund.
-Currently, about 44.2% of the employees are participating in the fund, and each employee feels it is important for the company as a whole to contribute to society through the fund.
+Currently, about 42.5% (As of December 2023) of the employees are participating in the fund, and each employee feels it is important for the company as a whole to contribute to society through the fund.

 (Major Supporting Organizations)